 These single-use guidelines are stamped on every intermittent catheter’s package by law, alongside some of the other important symbols on your catheter package.

 The sterile-use symbol looks like a 2 with a slash across it, which means to use it one time.

 Find out more about the risks of washing and reusing catheters.

-Occasionally, there may be some other underlying issue that makes self-cathing difficult or painful.
 Please contact your healthcare professional if you start to experience any of the following problems: